 If the Manufacturer makes any structural or operation changes necessary to be advised to the owner, the related documentation will be delivered to the owner, who is obliged to record them into this Manual.
-Such documents are published in ascending numerical series.
+These documents will be published in ascending numerical series.